0xbadc0ffe/Pyxercise/README.md

     python3 test.py -start

-## Next Exercise
+## Next Exercises

-To generate the next exercises the syntax is the following:
+To generate the next exercises you have to solve the first one.
+To unlock the exercise n+1 the syntax is the following:
-For the exercise n+1

     python3 test.py -n "solution"